This page is constantly updated. The information on this page is valid for the event you are about to attend.

-This protocol is meant to reduce the risk of spreading COVID-19 (hereafter: covid) maximally, for both participants and facilitating team, as well as people we contact after the event.
+This protocol is meant to reduce the risk of spreading COVID-19 (hereafter: covid) maximally, for both participants and facilitating team, as well as people we contact after the gathering.

 This protocol is written by Wilrieke Sophia for the company Exploring Deeper, registered since 01-01-2011 under number 51594382 in The Netherlands, classified as SBI 86.91.9 ‘overige paramedische praktijken’ and SBI 85.59.9 ‘Studiebegeleiding, vorming en onderwijs (rest)’ offering workshops, education & teacher trainings in personal growth involving tantra, touch, massage, and dance.

-This protocol is written to provide clarity for workshops under the (partial) names of Cuddle Workshop, Exploring Kink, Play Party, Tantra, and Navigating Intimacy, which are all based on yoga, talking, dance (all individual practices at a distance), and massage, and will be adapted according to current RIVM guidelines.
+This protocol is written to provide clarity for workshops under the (partial) names of Cuddle Workshop, Exploring Kink, Exploring Tantra, Kinky Tantra, Play Party, and Navigating Intimacy, which are all based on yoga, talking, dance (all individual practices at a distance), and massage, and will be adapted according to current RIVM guidelines.
 Although contact within 1,5m is formally allowed for necessary elements, we choose to be mindful and careful with close contact.

 Location may change per gathering.
 The location is described in the emails participants get before the event.
 We make sure that the venue has a size that allows the number of participants to keep 1,5m distance at all times.

 The number of people present in the room consists of:

 People in the space may include: